Freely-Given-org/Biblelator/Documentation/Installation.md

 15. PhotoBible
     If you wish to use the PhotoBible export option for your USFM projects, you need to install the free ImageMagick package.
-For Linux, this can usually be installed from your package manager, and for Windows, the exe installation files can be downloaded from http://www.imagemagick.org/download/binaries.
+For Linux, this can usually be installed from your package manager, and for Windows (untested), the exe installation files can be downloaded from http://www.imagemagick.org/download/binaries.